betheymc/notes/vue/ideas.md

 #### We could build global (and local) helper functions using Vue filters.
   - https://youtu.be/Dh0E9aaedEA
   - https://vuejs.org/v2/guide/filters.html
+  - also, for vanillaJS functions, use main.js and import helper functions.

 #### We could use components for plugins when it is something like a wysiwyg editor (a block of html that is interactive).
 Perhaps even use a directive and call the component from within the directive.
   - https://youtu.be/kskV1q4iokk